lexandro/codeeval/README.md

 CodeEval
 ========

 My solutions for CodeEval challenges.
-For the Moderate challenges I created Maven config, but the Easy contains only pure java classes.

-Maybe later I "mavenize" them.

-Sorry... :)
+Currently only in Java, but later I'll try with Python too :)